graphql/graphiql/packages/graphiql/example/README.md

 1. Run `npm install && npm run build` in the parent directory
 2. Navigate to this directory (example) in Terminal
 3. `npm install`
+4. `npm run setup`
-4. `npm start`
+5. `npm start`
-5. Open your browser to the address listed in your console. e.g. `Started on http://localhost:49811/`
+6. Open your browser to the address listed in your console. e.g. `Started on http://localhost:49811/`